alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 The previous path is found by looking up the folder’s ID in the `folderMap.json` data from the previous backup.
 Since that map is indexed by ID, it can still find folders that have been deleted or folders that have been renamed.
-Folders that were not in the previous backup (i.e. created between when the last backup completed and this backup started) have their previous path set to an empty value.
+Folders that weren't in the previous backup (created between when the last backup completed and this backup started) have their previous path set to an empty value.